djhmateer/djhmateer.github.io/_posts/2021-11-10-excel dashboard.md

  - Who has logged in most recently
  - Who needs help using our system
  - Tools with most interest
- - Serach engines giving the most traffic (and what terms)
+ - Search engines giving the most traffic (and what terms)
  - End of year reports

 ### Developer / Devops dashboard